meltano/handbook/src/_data-team/kpis.md

 If the execution project ID source is "random" then its not considered because we can't confidently differentiate that project from another we've already counted so we risk over counting.
 PPS is used to monitor both an increase in overall projects using Meltano as well as the variety of plugins that those projects use.

-For example, 10 projects using only Singer or 2 using Singer/dbt/GE/Airflow/Superset would both count as 10 "points" toward the PPS.
+For example, 10 projects using only Singer (1 plugin category) or 2 projects using Singer + dbt + GE + Airflow + Superset (5 categories) would both count as 10 "points" toward the PXP.

 This metric is used to monitor both the active user base in general as well as the variety of plugins that those projects use.
 This metric encourages us to both grow the existing user base while also encouraging users to increase the variety of plugins they use.